MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L04_Additional_entity.md

 7. Scroll down to the to the **Communication and Collaboration** section.

-8. Check the **Auditing** checkbox. *Note:* Remember auditing must be turned on at the environment settings, table and column to produce any audit data.
+8. Check the **Auditing** checkbox. *Note:* Remember auditing must be turned on at the environment, table, and column settings to produce any audit data.
 By default, columns are enabled for auditing.

 9. Click **Save**.